Anger As An Emotion

 - Exploring the real emotion: Sometimes, anger can mask other feelings like embarrassment, grief, vulnerability, and insecurity.
 In this case, working on uncovering the true feeling can be key to anger management.

 - Go-to cool-down strategies: Once successful with trigger identification, dealing with anger before it gets the better of you becomes less challenging.
 Counting down to 10, going for short brisk walks, and taking deep breaths are some effective strategies.

 - Anger is a part of the body's "fight, flight or freeze" response that helps protect us from any threats or danger.
 It is one of the basic emotions.
 Some feelings of anger from time to time are normal.

 - A problem arises when people are not able to control their reactions and handle their anger.
 Excessive anger can cause problems and even affect physical and mental health.

-- Angry reaction refers to the frustration that people feel in response to criticism or mistreatment.
+- Angry reaction refers to people's frustration in response to criticism or mistreatment.
 Each person experiences anger differently.

-- Anger manifests in many ways, and you display certain signs that show your anger.
-The angry reaction is characterized by various signs and symptoms, like increased heart rate and sweating.
+- Anger manifests in many ways, characterized by various signs and symptoms, like increased heart rate and sweating.